superfly/docs/rails/advanced-guides/machine.html.md

 A good place to put these lines is immediately before the `# Deploy your application` comment.

-Before proceeding, we need to make our Fly token available to our application:
+Next we need to make our Fly token available to our application:

 ```cmd
 fly secrets set FLY_API_TOKEN=$(fly auth token)